open-sauced/intro/docs/i18n-guidelines.md

 What you need to know when working with translations:

 - Maintain the original project's file names and structure, but replace all content with the translations.
+- Ensure there are no broken links and that all links navigate to the correct paths.
 - Maintain consistency in terminology and style throughout the translated documentation.
 - Keep translations up to date with changes in the original documentation.
 - When a course, a chapter, or a section hasn't been translated, keep and translate the title and replace the content with the below note: